Company Construction Near Me: How to Find Quality Local Contractors You Can Trust

 Liability insurance protects your property if something on the job site is damaged, while workers’ compensation protects you from being held responsible if a crew member is injured at your home.
 Ask for the certificate to be sent directly from the insurance broker rather than from the contractor.
 Coverage that lapsed last quarter does you no good when an accident happens in your driveway today.

-Section 04 Evaluating Past Work and Customer Reviews
+Evaluating Past Work and Customer Reviews

-Section 05 Comparing Estimates and Spotting Red Flags
+Comparing Estimates and Spotting Red Flags

 Once you have two or three vetted candidates, request written estimates from each.
 A real estimate is far more than a single dollar figure.
 It should break down materials, labor, project timeline, warranty terms, and the payment schedule.
 The cheapest bid is rarely the best deal, and the highest is not automatically the most thorough either.
 The right contractor sits in the responsible middle and explains exactly what you are paying for.